lennythecreator/AndroidDevProject/readme.md

 - [x] **Session Management**: As a user, I can log in and remain logged in across app sessions, so that I don't have to re-authenticate every time I open the app.

-- [x] **Error Handling**: As a user, I receive clear and helpful error messages when network requests fail or when there are validation issues, so that I understand what went wrong and how to fix it.

 ## Pending user stories / Cut features